BuzzardParking/buzzard-android/README.md

 # *Buzzard*

-**Buzzard** is here to help tech-savvy users cue in on street parking and secure a space immediatly instead of searching high and low.
+**Buzzard** is here to help tech-savvy drivers secure an on street parking space immediatly.
+Instead of searching high and low buzzard user's are navigated directly to an open space.

 ## User Stories